 “I have to,” Sky replied, shaking her turret.

 She couldn’t be convinced to stay.
 Her brother had went missing during the battle that had happened earlier, and she had to find him.
 She felt that he was still alive, but had no way of knowing for sure until she went and followed those track marks.
 Sky didn’t blame him for running; it had seemed like the enemies would overwhelm and kill them with ease.
 That they had managed to fend them off in the end still seemed like a miracle of sorts, but it had been a miracle that they had paid for dearly.
-There were only a handful of tanks left of the team and they had more important things to worry about than finding a tier 3 artillery.
+There were only a handful of tanks left of the team and they had more important things to worry about than finding a low tier artillery.
 They also needed every gun right then, which added another layer of complication to Sky’s intentions.
 She lowered her gaze as the Hellcat spelt out what her leaving now meant.

 “They will see you as a traitor.
 Even if you find him, you might not be able to come back.”

 Sky remained silent for a moment.
 She felt the Hellcat’s optics rest on her.
 He was probably hoping that this would change her mind after all, but he was mistaken.
 Her mind was made up.
 She blew a determined huff of air through her vents and looked at him.